jhermann/jupyter-by-example/README.md

 The notebooks state any special requirements you need to install to be able to successfully run them, in text or as a comment in the first code cell.
 Consider the [1and1/debianized-jupyterhub](https://github.com/1and1/debianized-jupyterhub)
-project to get a fully working runtime environment on Debian-like platforms, with all extensions already installed.
+project to get a fully working runtime environment on Debian-like platforms or in a Docker container, with all extensions already installed.